WangFeng18/InvariancePropagation/README.md

 python -m downstream.linear_classification.linear_classification --gpus '0,1' --exp 'your_exp_path' --pretrained_path 'pretrain_path' --backbone 'resnet50'
 ```

 Notice that in the paper, to calculate the BFS results, we require to record the id of neighbours of each anchor point.
-For computational efficiency, we apprximate the BFS results by only concatenating the neighbours of each point, and the neighbours of its neighbours.
+For computational efficiency, we apprximate the BFS results by only concatenating the neighbours of each point, up to L steps.
 This results may be a little different with the real BFS results due to there exists repeated samples, however it works pretty well, both effectively and efficiently.